Forgiveness vs reconciliation. A big difference.

 Quick facts about the Bible

 It’s not the work of a single person.
-But a collection of works from 40 people—a wide variety from shepherds, fisherman, to kings.
+But a collection of works from 40 people—a wide variety from shepherds, fishermen, to kings.

 The Bible was written over 15 centuries.